 Trees “inhale” carbon dioxide and “exhale” oxygen.
 They help reduce heat by creating shade and soak up excess water.
 This was clearly in the thinking of the our forebearers who developed the area from cattle grazing and orange groves.

 At Erehwon, we place special emphasis on preserving and promoting native Florida species in the gardens.
-Better suited to the weather and seasons of this region, native plants require less maintenance, are less expensive, and save fossil fuel by allowing us to get rid of the lawn mower.
+Better suited to the weather and seasons, native plants require less maintenance, and save fossil fuel by getting rid of the lawn mower.
 In addition, native plants require little to no extra water or fertilizer.

 Native plants serve as an attraction for our native wildlife.
-Native plants provide the food and shelter for our birds and butterflies, and they leaf-out, bloom, and fruit when our native species need them most.
+The landscape plan ensures food and shelter for our birds and butterflies.
+This means they leaf-out, bloom, and fruit when native species need them most.

 Although the balance of water on Earth remains fairly constant over time, individual water molecules can come and go in a hurry in Florida.
 The water in the apple you ate yesterday may have fallen as rain half-way around the world last year or was part of Hurricane Andrew back in 1991.

 Our activities and development on land alters how water naturally travels through the landscape or watershed.
 As we develop the land, we add roads, houses, parking lots, sidewalks, and driveways.
 These hard surfaces are called impervious surfaces because water can not pass through them as it does through soil, and the water is forced to evaporate or run off.